mskcc/roslin-variant/docs/build-to-deploy/build-container-image.md

     rm -rf /tmp/*.diff.txt
 ```

-Some of the sections such as `%setup` do not need to be modified.
+Some of the sections such as `%setup` and `%post` do not need to be modified.
 Unless you know what you're doing, make changes only in the sections mentioned below.

 ### #1 From